-The major soil resource concerns are the hazard of water erosion, maintenance of the content of organic matter and tilth of the soils, and soil moisture management.
+The major soil resource concerns are water erosion, maintenance of the content of organic matter and tilth of the soils, and soil moisture management.
 The resource concerns on pasture and rangeland are the productivity, health, and vigor of plants and the spread of noxious and invasive species.